antfu/antfu.me/pages/notes.md

 }
 ```

 `defineConfig` exists in the runtime, so it works for JavaScript even if the types get truncated.
-This is really just some small details of DX, but I would wish more tools could adapt this approach and make the type checking more approachable and simplier.
+This is really just some small details of DX, but I would wish more tools could adapt this approach and make the type checking more approachable and simpler.

 </article>
 <article>